|

 General

-It should be noted that the descriptions at protein level, even more than those at RNA
+It should be noted that the descriptions at protein level, even more than

-Publications describing changes at protein level should make it clear whether experimental
+experimental evidence.
+Publications describing changes at protein level

-proof was available or not.
-In fact, when changes are reported for which experimental
+fact, when changes are reported for which experimental proof is not

-proof is not available one should consider to list them between brackets.
+available one should consider to list them between brackets.

-- the three-letter amino acid code is prefered (see Discussion),
+- the three-letter amino acid code is prefered

-with "X" designating a translation termination codon;
+designating a translation termination codon; for clarity this page

-for clarity we this page describes changes using the three-letter amino acid
+describes changes using the three-letter amino acid

 - amino acid numbering

-- descriptions start with the amino acid, followed by its number (like p.Cys24 or p.C24)
+- descriptions start with the amino acid, followed by its number

 - the translation initiator Methionine is numbered as +1

-- amino acids after the stop codon (here after X110) are numbered relative to the stop
+- amino acids after the stop codon (here after *110) are numbered

 - "silent" changes